hostinger/builder-interview-challenge/pokedex-react/README.md

 ## Quest 1 - Fetch pokemon data

 Here, take these Pokeballs – `https://pokeapi.co/api/v2/pokemon?limit=10`.
 10 Pokemon should be enough to get started on your adventure.
-First objective – get the data from this URL ande `console.log` it.
+First objective – get the data from this URL and `console.log` it.

 ## Quest 2 - List your pokemon